An Online Informatics Resource for Dictyostelium

 1. Established nomenclature for gene families has precedence over other names.

-2. New gene names should conform to the following conventions derived from Demerec et al. (1966).
+2. New gene names, especially for non conserved genes, should conform to the following conventions derived from Demerec et al. (1966).
 A locus description consisting of three lower-case, italicized letters, followed by a capital italicized letter to distinguish genes with the same descriptor that are related in a significant way.

 Examples: rdeA, rdeB and rdeC; or tagA, tagB and tagC.